worldofchris/handlebars-plugfest/README.md

 You can now navigate to [http://localhost:3030/](http://localhost:3030/) to see the Browser/JavaScript version

+## The Tests

+Once the server is up you can run the Mocha/Chai tests here: [http://localhost:3030/test.html](http://localhost:3030/test.html)

 ## Notes

 The example helper is adapted from this [answer](http://stackoverflow.com/a/14618035) to this [Stack Overflow Question](http://stackoverflow.com/questions/11523331/passing-variables-through-handlebars-partial)